Engee documentation

 every(4, tick)[a < 5]{b = 10}

-If every fourth clock cycle since the activation of the associated state the value of variable a is less than 5, the value of 10 is assigned to variable b.
+If every fourth clock cycle since the activation of the associated state, the value of the variable a is less than 5, then the value 10 is assigned to the variable b.

 t (getSimulationTime) is an operator that keeps track of the current simulation time.
 It has the following syntax: